-When shooting reality television, many challenges come into play for everyone involved, TV Producers, DP’s, and Audio Technicians.
+When shooting film on location for reality television, many challenges come into play for everyone involved, TV Producers, DP’s, and Audio Technicians.
 It is important for everyone to work together to face these challenges.
 Recording audio for reality TV effectively is an art, and as a DP I know how much good or poor audio practices can affect the whole production.

 What makes an excellent reality TV A1?